This blog may contain affiliate links. Read our disclosure policy for more info.

 The San Pedro Market is a huge market located right in Cusco.
 This market sells everything and anything from fresh fruit and vegetables to cute souvenirs.

 If you’re after a huge selection of souvenirs in one place this is the market to visit.
 However, I also recommend coming here to try some local produce and some weird fruits you may never have tried before.
+If your hostel has a kitchen, then grab some meat and fresh veggies and cook up a storm!

 Where to Eat in Cusco (for Backpackers on a Budget!)